nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 > Wait, what!?
 You have to consider carbs, right?
 Why else would I add them?

 Open-iAPS considers carbs only once absorbed and part of Carbs On Board (COB).
-But even then, Open-iAPS will only automatically give you extra insulin if your BG is rising.
-You could enter a million carbs in the future, and Open-iAPS would only give you SMBs once needed.

 > So what's the mealtime strategy then?